APES Air Pollution Practice Test 2026 - Free AP Environmental Science Practice Questions and Study Guide

-What impact does air pollution have on wildlife?
+What effect does increased air pollution generally have on trees in the United States?

 Next Question